 - 1. This policy represents the conditions of employment for the Salaried Officers (SOs) of the Teaching Support Staff Union (TSSU). - 2.
-Any Benefits that the membership has through their Collective Agreement also will be given to the SOs. - 3.
-As per Union By-Law K.7, hours of work rates of pay and benefits for SOs shall be determined by the general membership.
-However, in order that the Union is engaging in fair labour practices, once an SO has accepted terms of employment assumed their elected position roll backs of salary, benefits, or hours allotted, cannot take effect until the end of the affected SO's one year term.
+SOs receive benefits based on those benefits that TAs, TMs, and Sessionals receive through the Collective Agreement and associated Memorandums & Letters.
+SOs have an obligation to first obtain those benefits through the Collective Agreement, and only if those benefits listed below are not available to them, shall the associated section of this policy apply. - 3.
+Hours of work rates of pay and benefits for SOs shall be determined by the General Membership.
+To ensure that the Union is engaging in fair labour practices, once an SO has accepted terms of employment assumed their elected position rollbacks of salary, benefits, or hours allotted, cannot take effect until the end of the affected SO's one year term.
 Remuneration and paid hours of work can increase at any point in the SO's term to reflect increases in workload or other changing conditions.
-However, in no case shall rates of pay for SOs exceed the highest rate of pay for TSSU members.
+In no case shall rates of pay for SOs exceed the highest rate of pay for Teaching Assistants.

-Section 1 - Job Description
+T.1.
+Job Description

-There are four (4) elected officials on salary in the TSSU: Chief Steward I, Chief Steward II, Coordinator, and Organizer.
-The job descriptions for each of the salaried elected officials are contained in the By-Laws G.4, 6, 7 and 9 of the Union.
-The Union recognizes the changes, which can occur in the details of the job descriptions depending upon the focus of the people elected for the various positions and the composition of the Executive at any one time.
+There are six (6) elected Salaried Officers (SOs) in the TSSU: Chief Steward I, Chief Steward I, Coordinator, Organiser I, Organiser II, and Secretary-Treasurer.
+The job descriptions for each of these elected salaried officials are contained in bylaw E.2 of the Union.
+The Union recognizes the changes that may occur in the details of the job descriptions depending upon the focus of the people elected for the various positions and the composition of the Executive at any one time.